gaphor/gaphor/docs/gaphor-services.md

 entry_points
 ```

-Now let's create a class in our model for every service.
+Now let's create a component in our model for every service.

 ```{code-cell} ipython3
 from gaphor import UML